Skip to main content

 Who handles septic permits in Royse City if it spans three counties?

-The City of Royse City issues septic permits for all properties within city limits, regardless of whether the parcel sits in Rockwall, Hunt, or Collin County.
+The City of Royse City issues OSSF permits for all properties within city limits, regardless of whether the parcel sits in Rockwall, Hunt, or Collin County.
 Submit your application at 141 W. Main St., Royse City, TX 75032.
 The process includes filing an affidavit with Hunt County.
 For properties outside city limits, contact the county health department for the county where your property is located.
 All systems must meet TCEQ standards under 30 TAC Chapter 285.

 Why do most Royse City homes need aerobic septic systems?